SeanWallach/SYSC-4005-Group-Project/README.md

 # SYSC 4005 Group Project
 ### To Haoyu:
-Clone the porject, open it with Intelij
+Clone the project, open it with Intelij

 Use git to make your own branch for development